 My husband says I’m a history buff.
-Although, I’ve never truly saw myself as that.
-But now after a deeper inspection, the first thing I’m gravitated to when visiting a new city is a city tour.
+Although, I’ve never truly seen myself as that.
+But now, after a deeper inspection, the first thing I’m gravitated to when visiting a new city is a city tour.
 And, of course, that is exactly where I started in Valencia.
 We also checked the Bioparc Valencia, and was super fun.

 As always, I first get in contact with the tourism board of the city.
 Valencia Tourism Board has been one of the most helpful ones in all of Spain from the start.

 Maximo was the main person I was in contact with and he was so great.
 Besides being born and raised in Valencia, he was a papa of two younger kids.
-He immediately knew my needs and to accommodate both my interests and the kids.
+He immediately knew my needs and accommodated both my interests and the kids.

 Things To Do in Valencia Spain – Start With a History Lesson